-Income Taxes (Ind AS 12, IAS 12) (By incorporating Changes as per Companies (Indian Accounting Standards) Amendments Rules 2021)
+Income Taxes (Ind AS 12, IAS 12) by incorporating Changes as per Companies (Indian Accounting Standards) Amendment Rules 2023.

 1. The relevant Accounting Standards relating to Income Taxes are the following:-

 b.
 IAS 12